Dubautia latifolia

 Dubautia latifolia is a rare species of flowering plant in the family Asteraceae known by the common name koholapehu.
 It is endemic to Hawaii where it is known only from the west side of the island of Kauai.
 Like other Dubautia this plant is called na`ena`e.

 Distribution

 Dubautia latifolia, a member of the silversword alliance, grows in scattered locations in the moist and wet forests near Waimea Canyon on Kauai.
 The habitat receives up to 190 centimeters of precipitation annually.
 The forest is dominated by koa (Acacia koa), ohia (Metrosideros polymorpha) and uluhe (Dicranopteris linearis).
 It is found in the Kokee area of northwestern Kauai, which is found in Kokee State Park.
-It grows at elevations from 3,200 to 3,900 ft (960 to 1,170 m).
+It grows at elevations from 3200 to 3900 ft.
 It was first collected in 1840.

 There are no more than 200 individuals remaining.
 There are about 18 occurrences, but most of these are made up of only one or two plants.